Adaptive Redundancy Management for Durable P2P Backup

 \section{Conclusion}

-We focused on P2P backup systems, and designed a redundancy management mechanism tailored to the specific data access patterns that characterize data backup.
-The goal of our mechanism was to achieve data durability without requiring large redundancy factors nor fast failure detection mechanisms.
+In this work we focused on P2P backup systems, and designed a redundancy management mechanism tailored to the specific data access patterns that characterize data backup.
+The goal of our mechanism was to achieve data durability without requiring large redundancy factors (typical of storage applications) nor fast failure detection mechanisms.

-Our experiments showed that, in a realistic setting, a redundancy that aims for data durability an be less than half of what is needed to guarantee availability.
-This results in a system where storage capacity is more than doubled, and backups are much faster (up to a factor of 4) than on a system using traditional redundancy management.
+Our experiments showed that, in a realistic setting, a redundancy that caters to data durability can be less than half of what is needed to guarantee availability.
+This results in a system with a storage capacity that is more than doubled, and backup operations that are much faster (up to a factor of 4) than on a backup system based on traditional redundancy management.
 This latter property is particularly desirable since, in most of the cases, peers suffering data loss were those that could not complete the backup before crashing.

-The price to pay for efficient backup was a decreased (but controlled) performance of restore operations.
+We also showed that the price to pay for efficient backup operations was a decreased (but controlled) performance of restore operations.
+We argued that this was a reasonable penalty, considering that all peers in the system would benefit from backup efficiency, while only those peers suffering from a failure would have to bear longer restore times.

 Finally, we studied data loss events: our results indicated that such events are practically negligible for a mature P2P application in which permanent host failures dominate peer deaths.
 We also showed the limitations of our technique for a system characterized by a high application-level churn, which is typical of new P2P applications that must conquer user trust.